 Mr Alexander’s term ‘primary control’ describes something far more extensive than Magnus’ ‘central apparatus’, for it embraces all the postural activity of the organism, not only the ‘brain-stem’ mechanism but also the higher centres of the brain, and in particular, the cortical centres which Magnus did not investigate.

-Patrick Macdonald equates it with a ‘master reflex’ (no doubt influenced by Magnus’ discoveries of certain postural reflexes).
+This was repeated by Patrick Macdonald who also equates the primary control with a ‘master reflex’.
 The idea of primary control being synonymous with central control or being a master reflex has caused some people to think of the primary control as having a physical location (e.g. in the midbrain), i.e. reifying the primary control.
 This view is now obsolete.
 Jones wrote: ‘Alexander did not claim to have discovered an anatomical centre . . .’
 See also Carrington in Explaining the Alexander Technique.

 (The discussion as to whether the Alexander Technique facilitates or depends upon some reflex activity continues, see Scientific Explanations.)